soler-he/sep_tools/README.md

 From the designated conda/python environment in the terminal, run `jupyter-lab`, which will open the default web-browser.
 There, open the ipynb file of the wanted tool:

-- multi_sc_plots.ipynb: SEP Multi-Spacecraft-Plot tool
+- SEP_Multi-Spacecraft-Plot.ipynb: SEP Multi-Spacecraft-Plot tool
-- SEP_PAD_Ani_Tool.ipynb: SEP PADs-and-Anisotropy tool
+- SEP_PADs-and-Anisotropy.ipynb: SEP PADs-and-Anisotropy tool